White House scrambles on nursing homes as COVID-19 surges

 Advocates and industry have been pressing the administration and Congress for weeks to provide more financial assistance and support for nursing homes.
 An earlier White House recommendation to test all residents and staff has had mixed results.
 Nursing homes already have received $4.9 billion from pandemic relief funds approved by Congress.

+The American Health Care Association, an industry group, welcomed the White House announcement but said more aid is needed for nursing homes as well as other long-term care facilities.

 Experts have testified to Congress that once the coronavirus is spreading within a community, it's just a matter of time before it enters nursing homes.
-Staffers can unwittingly be the carriers.
+Staffers can be the unwitting carriers.

 Once inside, the virus encounters ideal conditions to propagate among medically frail residents living in close quarters.
 States like Florida and Arizona now seeing an increase in COVID-19 cases are trying to head off a repeat of high numbers of nursing home deaths earlier in states like New Jersey and Massachusetts.